top of page

 3) Night Wean

 For many (myself included for several months), night nursing is the main reason why they want to introduce breastfeeding boundaries - or stop nursing altogether.
 It is important to recognise that even if you do night wean, this may not necessarily improve your toddler's sleep.
-Again, communication ahead of time is key here, Reading weaning stories can help with this.
+Again, communication ahead of time is key here, Reading night weaning stories like, 'Nursies when the Sun Shines,' can help with this.
 If you have a partner, ask them to support your child's overnight wakes too.
 The 'Weaning with Love Guide,' contains 7 pages dedicated to night weaning and 5 pages of guidance on stopping nursing to sleep.

 4) Insist Upon Daily Me-Time